 By this time I had begun my stay in college, in which I learned principally that I was not in good conscience going to be able to do anything of the things for which I could see degrees within reach ☺ That is another story!
 But another thing I learned, at least as important, came from a friend, a certain Stephanie Robertson (possibly but not certainly of different surname long since), who after observing me for a couple of months, explained to me that I had "an artistic temperament with no outlet".
 She also explained that if I didn't do something about it, I was going to be in increasingly big trouble.

-So, thought I, that doesn't help at all, what do I do about it?
+So, thought I, she's obviously right, but that doesn't help at all, what am I going to do about it?
 Nothing at all, was the only answer I had...until two weeks later.
 I was taking a shower first thing in the morning, and to my great shock, I heard inside my own most private thinking-space, a melody which I had never heard before, anywhere.
-Not only that, but it was a melody which carried an impetus, a vital necessity and motivation, it was to be played and joy was to be taken in it.
+Not only that, but it was a melody which carried an impetus, a vital necessity and motivation, it was to be played and joy was to be taken in it, regardless of what I otherwise felt like doing.
 By then I was well aware (involuntarily) of all of the freely available pianos on campus, so I went to one of them as soon as was practical, an hour or two later, and I played...that one melody, about ten million variations of it, for the next six months, whenever practical!

 After the six months, I was getting really sick and tired of playing just variations on the one melody, but I had had lots of time to think about what was going on.
 One of the few things very clear, was this melody was not mine.
 It did not belong to me.
 It was not my invention, there was and is no aspect of my human self that had produced, designed, invented, or constructed that melody.
 I had produced designed, invented, and constructed a few small creativities in wood, metal, clay, electronics, and the spoken and written word, so I knew the difference.
 The music wasn't even boiling out of some mysterious cauldron in me, or near me!
 It did not exist upon command!!!
 So I hypothesized, OK, this is one of those odd events recorded over the human millennia, involving an inhuman Somebody delivering creative thought to a semi-prepared human being; perhaps it might help, if I asked for another.
 The very moment that this last thought formed, a second melody was placed.
 I played them both for the next six months, and did not ask for more yet, mostly because the very thought of such a thing was a bit more than mildly terrifying.
 But I played, because one of the other few things which were clear, was that it was essential that I do.